hikeventures/hikeventures.github.io/_posts/best/2016-05-11-best-camera-bags-cases.markdown

 </div>
 <!--more-->

+- test

 ## Best camera bags for hiking and backpacking

 When I plan to go hiking or backpacking I would like to have a camera bag where I can easily access my camera.

 My camera bag should also be water resistant or waterproof if I don't have space to carry my camera in my backpack in case the weather turns bad.

 Here are the camera bags and cases which I would consider to carry with me on my next hiking or backpacking trip.

 <hr>